minprog/webapps/projects/1 blog/content.md

 * Learn to use Jekyll to create a more complex website.
 * Better understand how to separate responsibilities in your code.

+## What to Learn

+* How to install Ruby and Jekyll
+* What components Jekyll has
+* How to configure Jekyll
+* How to write Markdown
+* How to write templates with Liquid
+* How to put your Jekyll site on GitHub Pages

 ## Preparations

 For this project, you'll be using Jekyll, which is a **static site generator**.
 It allows you to define some logic using a programming language called Liquid, write templates in HTML, add layout using CSS, and write "blog posts" using Markdown.
 Mike Dane provides a short introduction: